Saturday February 22, 2020, Sheffield (very near train station), registration from 10am. Finish: 5pm

 II) Conference participation, motions and amendments

-1) All LLA supporters will be allocated a particular geographical area where at least one democratic pre-conference meeting will be held before November 30 for the purpose of electing conference delegates and deciding on motions (and amendments).
+1) All LLA supporters will be allocated a particular geographical area where at least one democratic pre-conference meeting will be held in January for the purpose of electing conference delegates and deciding on motions (and amendments).
 These meetings should also discuss how they raise money to send their delegates.
 Ideally, these pre-conference meetings will be run by the local Labour Left groups who have signed up to the LLA and will consist of all LLA signatories living nearby.

 2) In areas where there are no functioning affiliated groups nearby, the LLA organising group will help to set up and run pre-conference meeting, though it will need the help of one or two local comrades.
 This would entail booking a venue and finding somebody to chair the meeting.
 We could help drafting an agenda and will send it out to all signatories living nearby.
 So, if you are not organised in a local Labour Left group, but can help to set up a pre-conference meeting, please get in touch: email@example.com

-3) Ideally, all these pre-meetings should take place in the last two weeks of November, so that we can publish all details together, allowing those not yet organised in groups to choose a location that is most convenient for them.
+3) Ideally, all these pre-meetings should take place in January, so that we can publish all details together, allowing those not yet organised in groups to choose a location that is most convenient for them.

 4) The delegate ratio is 1:3.
 For example, if there is a pre-conference meeting in an area with 30 signed up LLA supporters, the meeting can elect 10 delegates.
 If there are 10 LLA supporters = you can send 3 delegates etc. Please let us know the names of your delegates after your meeting.